 On the down side, this card does charge an annual fee, though it is a low one at $39.

 If you're a college student, you might have limited or fair credit.
 The Discover it® Chrome for Students card will give you a chance to build your credit score while also providing cash-back rewards and extra bonuses if you can pull down good grades.

 If you're a good student, the Discover it® Chrome for Students will provide you with an extra $20 cash-back bonus at the end of the year.
 You will need to have a GPA of 3.0 or higher.

-The card comes with an introductory APR of 0% on new purchases for six months, before adjusting to a rate of 13.24% to 22.24%, depending on your credit score.
+The card comes with an introductory APR of 0% on new purchases for six months, before adjusting to a higher rate, depending on your credit score.
 The card comes with no annual fee.